cs3157/recitations/J-Fork-Exec/fork-exec.md

 ## *nix Systems ##

 ### The Stack ###

-  1. Hardware: physical components - processor, disk, keyboard, etc...
+  1. Hardware: These are the physical components, i.e. the processor, disk, keyboard, etc...
-  2. OS Kernel: core of an operating system that loads first, controls resources, performs fundamental tasks
+  2. OS Kernel: The kernel is the core of an operating system that loads first, controls resources, and performs fundamental tasks.
-  3. System Calls: a call/request for a kernel operation, e.g. `open()`, `signal()`, `fork()` and `exec()`
+  3. System Calls: These are calls/requests for kernel operations.
+Some examples are `open()`, `signal()`, `fork()` and `exec()`.
+We'll see `fork` and `exec` in detail in this document.
-  4. Library Functions: inbuilt functions that come with programming language performing specific functions, e.g. `printf()`, `malloc()`
+  4. Library Functions: These are inbuilt functions that come with programming language and perform specific functions, e.g. `printf()`, `malloc()`
-  5. Applications: end-user programs like emacs, gcc, and executables you build in class.
+  5. Applications: These are the end-user programs like emacs, gcc, and executables you build in class.

 ### Users and Permissions ###

 Unix systems have three different ways to allocate permissions: owner (a user), group, and everyone else.
-The owner can always assign owner permissions to another user. (root users !!)
+The owner can always assign owner permissions to another user.
+The *root user* has all permissions by default.

 There are three UNIX file permissions.
 Read, write, and execute.
 Always think of them in this order.
 Permissions are conventionally represented as combinations of 3 binary digits.
-Each digit represents one of read write and execute.
+Each digit represents one of read, write and execute.
 So for example, 110 is the ability to write and read and is a value of 6.
 (100-> read-> value of 4.
 111 -> read, write, execute -> value of 7).
 Conventionally, you could combine these in the order owner-group-other in a string like "644" which would mean the owner can write/read, and the group and others can only read. `chmod ### path` can be used to set permissions for a path.
 Note that you can view permissions (among other things) of files in your current directory by entering `ls -al`.
+See the `ls` man page for more information.

 ### Processes ###